-Since its initial release in 2015, React Native has become a popular framework for developing native apps.
-It is popular for many reasons, including the large and active community, availability of frameworks, and component libraries being built to support more native features.
+Since its initial release in 2015, React Native has gained significant popularity as a framework for developing apps that work on multiple platforms.
+This framework is known for its thriving community, a wide range of libraries and frameworks, and the availability of component libraries that support native features.

 We will also use a sample React Native project to help us better understand how these IDEs can help us speed up our development in React Native.

-Take a look at how the sample React Native project looks in the VSCode explorer shown below.
+Take a look at how the sample React Native project looks in the VS Code Explorer below.
 I have used blue boxes to highlight various sections in the sidebar:

 The content that appears in the NPM Scripts section depends on the scripts in your